 Don Becker has lived his entire life, except for three years in the U.S. Army (1968-1971), in New Mexico.
 After earning his J.D. from the University of New Mexico School of Law in 1974, he practiced law for 30 years, focusing primarily on business, real estate and bankruptcy law.

-He also earned an MBA from the University of Phoenix in Albuquerque and is projected to earn a master's degree from UNM in organizational learning and instructional technology (teaching adults) in spring 2011.
+He also earned an MBA from the University of Phoenix in Albuquerque.
+He received a master's degree with distinction from UNM in Organizational Learning and Instructional Technology (teaching adults) in spring 2011.
+Currently, he is in the UNM PhD program for Organization Information & Learning Sciences.

-Becker is active in the New Mexico State Bar and serves as chair for Solo and Small Firm Section, co-chair of the Law Practice Management Committee, is a member of the Committee on Diversity and is an adjunct member of the Senior Lawyer Division Board.
+Becker is active in the New Mexico State Bar, serving on various committees and sections, such as: Solo and Small Firm Section, Senior Law Section, Law Practice Management Committee, Committee on Diversity and Committee on Professionalism (as solo & small firm representative).

 He also has volunteered with a variety of nonprofit organizations in the belief that members of the profession should give back to the communities they serve.
 Teaching is one way he enjoys contributing to the legal profession.